 - 1 large red onion cut into wedges

-- 6-8 red-skinned potatoes cut into quarters
+- 6 to 8 red-skinned potatoes cut into quarters

 - 3 ears of corn cut into 2-inch pieces